gupta29470/AuthFi/README.md

 # AuthFi

-> About: A flutter animation demo app which shows avatar in and out and smooth transition beetween login page and home page.
+> A flutter animated demo app which shows avatar in and out and smooth transition beetween login page and home page.

 <br/><br/>